SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :white_check_mark: The endpoint path includes your service name.<br>
 :no_entry: Your service name is to be included in the endpoint path.

-For more information, see the [Write in active voice](https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki/002-Write-in-Active-Voice) blog post.
+For more information, see the [Write in Active Voice](https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki/002-Write-in-Active-Voice) blog post.

 #### Tenses